Want to know where to travel when in 2022? Your wish is our command.

 Big-hitter: Sri Lanka

-If you want the evocative tea country of Sri Lanka to stir your soul, book a December trip, pronto.
+If you want the evocative tea country of Sri Lanka to stir your soul, look to December for your cue to travel.

 This is when the mist-clad highlands really are at their finest, with a fresh burst of lush green growth created by the south-west monsoon season.